shadowscion/ECS/README.md

-# ECS
+# Entity Command Suite

+Bringing back a classic addon.
 Use common tools console commands rather than the GUI